 Bullying doesn’t just impact those directly involved.
-Perhaps your child isn’t a bully themselves, but has been a bystander—someone who does nothing when they see someone being teased or bullied.
-They may think they are doing the right thing by keeping quiet—so it’s important to teach them that by challenging a bully instead of being a bystander, they can stop hurtful behavior from taking place.
+Perhaps your child isn’t a bully themselves, but has been a ‘bystander’ – someone who does nothing, even when they see someone being teased or bullied.
+They may think they are doing the right thing by keeping quiet – so it's important to teach them that by challenging a bully, instead of being a bystander, they can stop hurtful behaviour taking place.

-In many situations, bystanders are the people who “allow” bullying to happen.
-Their behavior might include:
+In many situations, bystanders are the people who ‘allow’ bullying to happen.
+Their behaviour might include:

 Why do people become bystanders to bullying?

 Bystanders may be motivated by fear of being the next target.
 If someone is being picked on because of their physical appearance, it may make your child scared to speak out in case they're teased, too.

 A bystander may also be unwilling to act because they don’t know what to do for the best.
 Explain to your son or daughter that being a bystander can mean becoming an indirect victim of bullying.
 Those who do nothing are allowing themselves to be cowed into submission by the bully.
 But if they develop the self-confidence to confront the bullying behaviour, the bully will often back down – and, importantly, other ‘non-bullies’ will often join them in challenging the bully.

 Ways to stop bullying when you're an onlooker

 Help your child understand that they may have an opportunity to stop bullying or prevent it taking place – that their actions can make a difference.
 Challenging a bully won't be easy, so don't make light of it.
 Breaking out of the bystander role can be tough, requiring courage and high self-esteem.